 Check who may register the Limited.
-That person must present him- or herself in person at the Chamber of Commerce with a valid proof of identity.
+That person must present themselves in person at the Chamber of Commerce with a valid proof of identity.
 An official living abroad is not required to provide proof of identity in person, but can send in a number of documents.
 You must use the following registration forms to register:

 The forms you must use, are: